-I am delighted to share a very interesting article about Alzheimer’s research published by Tony (please see his Bio below).
+We were so excited to read this article about Alzheimer’s research published by Tony (please see his Bio below) that we want to share it with you.
 If you know or care for anyone in their mid to late 70’s – I urge you to read and share this information with them as it may impact their quality of life.

 The connection between Alzheimer’s and exercise…